LOGIN

 Olivia Bennett

-Is it Sadness or Depression?
+Is It Sadness or Depression?
 Recognizing the Key Signs

 • Many people experience sadness or discouragement as normal reactions to life’s difficulties, losses, or disappointments.
 However, clinical depression is much more than feeling sad occasionally.